techie-stack/ML_SampleCode/README.md

 Project Structure

 This project has four major parts :
-1.model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
+1.model.py - This contains code for our Machine Learning model to predict employee salaries based on training data in 'hiring.csv' file.

 2.app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.

 3.template - This folder contains the HTML template (index.html) to allow user to enter employee detail and displays the predicted employee salary.

 4.static - This folder contains the css folder with style.css file which has the styling required for out index.html file.

 Running the project